 your breast tissue is denser than when you are older.

-You may feel some pain or discomfort during the mammogram because your breast is compressed
+You may feel some pain or discomfort during the mammogram because your breast is squeezed

-against the X-ray plate.
-This pressure will not harm your breast.
+(compressed) against the X-ray plate.
+This pressure won't harm your breast.

 Some things may make your mammogram less accurate.
 They include:

-- Breast implants.
-If you have breast implants, be sure to tell your mammography facility
+Breast implants.
+If you have breast implants, tell your mammography facility that

-that you have them when you make your appointment.
-You will need an X-ray technologist
+you have them when you make your appointment.

 How do I get ready for a mammogram?